-This table is intended to provide information that supplements the Summary Compensation Table provided below.
-The Summary Compensation Table, as required by the SEC rules, provides the grant date fair value of all stock options and performance shares granted during the fiscal year.
+The following chart is intended to supplement the Summary Compensation Table.
+The Summary Compensation Table, as required by SEC rules, provides the grant date fair value of all stock options, restricted stock and performance shares granted during the fiscal year.
 As a result, a significant portion of the total compensation amounts reported in the Summary Compensation Table relate to equity awards that have not fully vested (including performance shares for which the performance period has not been completed) and for which the value is uncertain (and which may deliver no value at all).
-For example, the stock awards reflected in the Summary Compensation Table represent fiscal year 2014-2016 three-year performance shares that were granted in fiscal year 2014 but will not be issued until the conclusion of the three-year performance period on March 31, 2016, subject to attainment of the applicable performance goals.
+For example, a portion of the stock awards reflected in the Summary Compensation Table represent fiscal year 2015-2017 three-year performance shares that were granted in fiscal year 2015 but will not be issued until the end of three-year performance period on March 31, 2017, subject to attainment of the applicable performance goals.